chordou/Note/README.md

-# Note
-note written by jupyternote book
+# NotemarkdownPictures: pictures that displayed in Pandas_notesGItUsage--documentation about how to use git to manage your respository